PriscilaIruela/ADW-OAC-HOLs/Lab1/README.md

 ## It works

-You just created an Autonomous Database with the latest features of Oracle Databases.
+You have just created an Autonomous Database with the latest features of Oracle Databases.

 ## Congratulations, you are ready for the next Lab!